 Getting a Mortgage if You’re Self-Employed

-Mortgage is one the most innovative and competitive markets in the world where most borrowing is funded either by the mutual organizations such as building societies and credit unions or proprietary lenders such as banks.
+A mortgage is one the most innovative and competitive markets in the world where most borrowing is funded either by mutual organisations such as building societies and credit unions or proprietary lenders such as banks.

 What is Mortgage?

 A mortgage can be defined as a legal agreement by which a bank or a society lends money at interest in exchange of the title of the debtor’s property, subject to a condition that the conveyance of the title will become null and void once the debt is repaid and is more commonly used by the individuals and businesses to make large real estate businesses without paying the entire amount upfront.
 Mortgages are also known as liens against the property or claims on the property and in case the borrower has stopped paying the mortgage, the lender can foreclose.